-Something to consider:Enjoy an introduction to the fascinating world of jewellery making.
+A great idea:Enjoy an introduction to the fascinating world of jewellery making.
 Design and create your own piece of jewellery, taking your completed piece home with you afterwards.
 Locations include Weston Turville, Stockport, Lakenheath, Selby, Northam, Cowley, Sheffield, and Woking.

 Pottery and ceramics

 Whether your only experience of pottery is that scene from Ghost, or whether you’re a natural artist who just loves to get their hands dirty, you will love the chance to put your own stamp on a piece of craftwork.

 Do as countless other potters have done throughout the centuries, and create something lasting and beautiful.

 Create ceramics in a variety of experiences that will see you design a teapot, ceramic tiles, plates, or vases.

 A great idea:Start the day at The World of Wedgwood in Stoke-on-Trent, Staffordshire, with a factory tour, learning about Josiah Wedgwood's world-famous company.
 After a two-course lunch, it's time to design and create your own Wedgwood plate.
 It'll be fired and posted to you at home after the event.
 You'll also enjoy a spot of tea tasting too.

 Unleash Your Inner Artist - What You Need To Know